npm audit [fix|signatures]

 Note that this will generally make installs run slower, and be much noisier, but can be useful for debugging.

-If true, npm does not run scripts specified in package.json files.
+ignore-scriptsIf true, npm does not run scripts specified in package.json files.

 Note that commands explicitly intended to run a particular script, such as

-will still run their intended script if ignore-scripts
+will still run their intended script if ignore-scripts is set, but they

 will not run any pre- or post-scripts.

-Enable running a command in the context of the configured workspaces of the current project while filtering by running only the workspaces defined by this configuration option.
+workspaceEnable running a command in the context of the configured workspaces of the current project while filtering by running only the workspaces defined by this configuration option.

-Valid values for the workspace
+Valid values for the workspace config are either:

-command, this may be set to the folder of a
+When set for the npm init command, this may be set to the folder of a

 workspace which does not yet exist, to create the folder and set it up as a